-A student may withdraw from any course by presenting to the Registrar's office a drop of signed by his faculty adviser and his instructor.
-A student who does not withdraw from course by this procedure will receive a W for the course.
-The W will appear on the student transcript; however, the hours will not be used to compute the grade average.
-After mid-ten on withdrawals from courses will be honored by the College unless the student withdraw completely from the College as follows:
+A student may withdraw from any course by presenting to the Registrar's office a drop card signed by his faculty adviser and his instructor.
+A student who does not withdraw from a course by this procedure will receive a W for the course.
+The W will appear on the student's transcript; however, the hours will not be used to compute the grade average.
+After mid-term no withdrawals from courses will be honored by the College unless the student withdraws completely from the College as follows: